virtuaalprillidega tütarlaps

 Digital Learning Games

 Digital Learning Games is an interdisciplinary programme that combines game design with educational sciences and psychology.
 In DLG, we recognise that video games are more than entertainment: they also offer unique ways of tackling educational and societal issues.
-We welcome educators, designers, developers, artists, and everyone else interested in creating innovative games that can make the world a better place.
+We welcome educators, designers, developers, artists, and everyone else interested in creating innovative games that can help make the world a better place.

 Study level Master's Studies